Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Troy has combined with its opponents to put up more than 49.5 points only once this season.
+- Troy and its opponents have combined for 48 points -- this matchup's over/under -- just one time this season.

-- In 60% of Texas State's games this season (3/5), the teams combined to score more than Saturday's total of 49.5.
+- In 80% of Texas State's games this season (4/5), the teams combined to score more than Saturday's over/under of 48.

-- Saturday's total is one point lower than the two team's combined 50.5 points per game average.
+- The two teams combine to average 50.5 points per game, 2.5 more than the total in this contest.

-- The 53.8 points per game these two squads have surrendered to opponents this season are 4.3 more than the 49.5 over/under in this contest.
+- The 53.8 points per game these two squads have allowed to opponents this season are 5.8 more than the 48 over/under in this contest.

 Troy Stats and Trends

-- The Trojans have covered the spread once this season when favored by 7.5 points or more (in two chances).
+- The Trojans have been favored by 7.5 points or more two times this season and covered the spread in one of them.

-- Troy's games this year have gone over the total in one out of five opportunities (20%).
+- Troy's games this year have hit the over one time in five opportunities (20%).

-- The Trojans have 10 turnovers this season, equal to the number of takeaways for the Bobcats.
+- The Trojans have 10 giveaways this season, while the Bobcats have 10 takeaways .

 - Find the latest spread and moneyline odds for Troy at SISportsbook.